FAQS – Frequently Asked Questions

 As a general rule, the District is not responsible for any loss or damage to an employee owned vehicle.
 However, your personal auto insurance may cover your loss.

-- Is there any liability if I take my own vehicle for a District event?
+- Is there any liability if I take my own vehicle for a District meeting?

 In the event of an auto accident insurance involving your private car, your personal insurance is primary.
 Neither District insurance nor District funds will reimburse private insurance claims.
+Be sure to get prior authorization to use your vehicle for District business purposes (including meetings and required events).
 The cost of insurance is factored into the mileage reimbursement.
 Therefore, any deductible incurred by an employee in the event of an accident will not be covered.
-Be sure to get prior authorization to use your vehicle for a District event.

 - Are volunteers allowed on District Travel?